 The original vegan pioneers say it best: “crops not cows, childhood not slavery”.

-Plamil’s advent calendar is designed with ethical practices in mind – both in the food we eat and the way it’s made.
+Plamil’s advent calendar is designed with both the food we eat and the way it’s made in mind.

 You’ll find 24 chocolates to get you in the Christmas mood, each made using gluten-free oats and no dairy and produced in a dedicated vegan factory in the UK.